A strong form of Arnold diffusion for two and a half degrees of freedom: Variational aspects of the slow mechanical system

 \begin{itemize} \item In section~\ref{sec:basic-channel}, we show that each $\LF_\beta(\lambda_h^E h)$ is an segment parallel to $h^\perp$. \item In section~\ref{sec:char-channel}, we provide a characterization of the segment, and provide information about the Aubry sets. \item In section~\ref{sec:width}, we provide a condition for the ``width'' of the channel to be non-zero. \item In section~\ref{sec:critical}, we discuss the limit of the set $\LF_\beta(\lambda_h^E h)$ as $E\to 0$ which corresponds to the ``bottom'' of the channel. \end{itemize}

 We drop all supscripts ``s'' to simplify the notations.
-The results proved in this section are closely related to discussions of Mather in \cite{Ma6}.
-However, it is difficult to locate exact references for the statements needed, so we include statements and proofs for completeness.
+The results proved in this section are mostly contained in \cite{Ma6} in some form.
+Here we reformulate some of them for our purpose and also provide some different proofs.